muratk5n/thirdwave/en/README.md

 It is true Obama created this cunt.
 It might be his biggest mistake.
-He gave him bunch of space contracts, which were used to create a geek image, and that helped propel other other ventures, shoddy "gizmo-biz" creations at best.
+He gave him bunch of space contracts, which were used to create a geek image, and that helped propel other ventures, shoddy "gizmo-biz" creations at best.

 ---